naszam/online-marketplace/README.md

      ```sh
      $ truffle compile
      ```
-   - Deploy the smart contract using Truffle & Ganache with the following command:
+   - Deploy the smart contracts using Truffle & Ganache with the following command:
      ```sh
      $ truffle migrate
      ```
-   - Test the smart contract using Truffle & Ganache with the following command:
+   - Test the smart contracts using Truffle & Ganache with the following command:
      ```sh
      $ truffle test
      ```
-   - Analyzing the smart contract using MythX for Truffle with the following command (optional):
+   - Analyze the smart contracts using MythX for Truffle with the following command (optional):
      ```sh
      $ truffle run verify
      ```